medavidallsop/pb4wp/README.md

 | `src/Lifecycle/Updater.php`     | Can be used for updating, e.g., add a new option.               |
 | `uninstall.php`                 | For uninstall scripts, e.g., delete database tables.            |

-The classes are autoloaded by Composer and get instantiated from `plugin-name.php`.
+The classes are autoloaded by Composer and get instantiated from your renamed `plugin-name.php`.

 ## Scoper

 Add any required (non-dev) Composer dependencies to `composer-scoped.json`, and they will be automatically namespaced (e.g., `VendorName\PluginName\Scoped`) to avoid version clashes.
 [WPify Scoper](https://github.com/wpify/scoper) handles the scoping process behind the scenes.
+These dependencies will be placed in `vendor_prefixed`, which is a standard folder name and is ignored by tools such as [Plugin Check](https://wordpress.org/plugins/plugin-check/).

 # Scripts